kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

   - => new items
 - 1.1.6:
   - Will stop recording whole tree, as value of the tree structure has been very limited so far, in this case
   - will keep recording things I want to remember for later as an unstructured list
+- chose not to inherit ThreeForTwoOffer from ItemBundleForDiscountedPriceOffer, as the discounts feel different from the outside